TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 Step 4.
 CONFIGURE THE PROXYUSER.INI FILE TO USE YOUR DESIRED ONLINE MAP SERVICE

-Before you fly, you'll want to check to make sure the area you want to fly is well represted with reasonably sharp resolution and natural looking aerial or satellite photos.
-My INI files are currently pre-configured to use Yahoo Maps as the texture server (Yahoo Maps has very good resolution and color consistent coverage of most of the continental USA and many other locations abroad), so if you verify your area has good coverage at Yahoo Maps you can skip this step and go right to Step 5 and get to flying!
+Before you fly, you'll want to check to make sure the geographic area you intend to fly is well represented with reasonably sharp texture resolution and natural looking aerial or satellite color.
+My INI files are currently pre-configured to use Yahoo Maps as the texture server (Yahoo Maps has very good resolution and color consistent coverage of most of the continental USA and many other locations abroad), so if you've verified your area has good coverage at Yahoo Maps you can skip this step and go right to Step 5 and get to flying!

 If your not sure, take a moment and do a brief online reconnaissance to find which map service best covers the area you wish to fly.
-You can then make the appropriate edit to the ProxyUser.ini file.
-To check your preferred location's coverage, here are links to the 4 Services TP can currently use:
+You can then make the appropriate edit to the ProxyUser.ini file and TP will use your preferred map service.
+To check your location's coverage, here are links to the 3 services TP can use:

 MSN VIRTUAL EARTH at http://maps.live.com/